Chapter 5 - Courses, Credits, and Grading

 5.1.2 Undergraduate-Level Courses Taken as a Graduate Student on Program of Study

 - With POS-committee approval, graduate students will be permitted to use undergraduate classes from both within and outside of their majors on POS forms.

 - No 100- or 200-level classes may be used, but all 300- and 400-level classes at Iowa State (not undergraduate classes from other institutions) will be eligible.

-- For graduate students who enter degree programs in spring semester of 2018 and thereafter, a limit of 9 credits at the undergraduate level will be in effect, with a limit of 3 credits at the 300 level.
+- Students are limited to 9 credits at the undergraduate level, with a limit of 3 credits at the 300 level.